Research

 Our lab goals are to understand the function of polyamines in the parasite, to learn how the parasite regulates the pathway and to identify additional targets to be exploited for the development of new drugs.
 We systematically explored the structure and function of key enzymes in the pathway including ODC, S-adenosylmethionine decarboxylase (AdoMetDC), and more recently, deoxyhypusine synthase (DHS), which conjugates spermidine to the essential translation factor eIF5A to form the hypusine modification that is required for its activity.

 We use genetic approaches and metabolite profiling to identify essential enzymes and to learn how the pathway is regulated.
-Key recent findings include our discovery that both AdoMetDC and DHS are allosterically activated by formation of multimers with inactive paralogs – which we termed prozymes – and that this mechanism of enzyme activation is specific to parasitic protozoa.
-We are currently focused on understanding this regulation at a molecular level.
+Key recent findings include our discovery that both AdoMetDC and DHS are activated by formation of multimers with inactive paralogs – which we termed prozymes – by mechanisms that are specific to parasitic protozoa.
+We are currently focused on understanding this regulation for DHS at a molecular level through CryoEM structural studies.